| by Eric Englund & Karen De Coster Good

 direct you away from Chardonnay and try other white wines

 we’ll get to reds later.
+May we

 start by saying "hooray